dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 ### Many-to-many

-Many to many relationships require a collection navigation property on both sides.
+Many-to-many relationships require a collection navigation property on both sides.
 They will be discovered by convention like other types of relationships.

 [!code-csharp[Main](../../../samples/core/Modeling/Relationships/FluentAPI/ManyToManyShared.cs?name=ManyToManyShared)]